WDI-DTLA-41/project_01_build_a_game/readme.md

 ## Getting Started

-Contrary to popular belief, the object of blackjack is NOT: gettting as close to a score of 21 without going over.
+Contrary to popular belief, the object of blackjack is NOT: getting as close to a score of 21 without going over.

 The __OBJECT__ of blackjack is to beat the dealer.